Closed three-dimensional Alexandrov spaces with isometric circle actions: Topological and equivariant classification in the general case

+\begin{proof}[Proof of Theorem \ref{teoprinc}] If $X$ has no topologically singular points, then the result reduces to Corollaries 2a, 2b and Theorems 1 and 4 in \cite{R}.
+Therefore we now assume that $X$ has topologically singular points.

-\begin{proof}[Proof of Theorem \ref{teoprinc}] We will prove (2) first.
-By replicating the argument of Corollary \ref{COR:HOM_EQU}, using the global cross-section $X^{*} \rightarrow X$ given by Proposition \ref{PROP:CROSS_SEC_GRL}, we obtain a weakly equivariant homeomorphism between every pair of closed, connected Alexandrov $3$-spaces, with isomorphic orbit spaces.
-In the notation of Proposition \ref{PROP:CROSS_SEC_GRL}, the orbit space $X^*$ is isomorphic to the orbit space $M^*\cup\left( \cup_{i=1}^s \tilde{X}_i^* \right)$.
-Therefore, $X$ is weakly equivariantly homeomorphic to $M\#\Susp(\bb{R}P^2)\#\ldots \#\Susp(\bb{R}P^2)$, where the connected sum has $s$ summands equal to $\Susp(\bb{R}P^2)$.
+We will prove (2) first.
+Let $X_0$ denote the complement in $X$ of a sufficiently small tubular neighborhood of $E$, so that $X_0^{*}$ is homeomorphic to $X^{*}$ with $n$ disks removed.
+By Proposition \ref{PROP:CROSS_SEC_GRL} there is a cross-section $X_0^{*} \rightarrow X_0$.
+Let $Y$ be a closed, connected Alexandrov $3$-space with an effective, isometric $S^1$-action such that $X_0^*$ and $Y_0^*$ are isomorphic.
+By replicating the argument in Corollary \ref{COR:HOM_EQU}, we obtain a weakly equivariant homeomorphism $X_0 \rightarrow Y_0$.
+In the notation of Proposition \ref{PROP:CROSS_SEC_GRL}, $X_0^*$ is isomorphic to the orbit space $M_0^*\cup\left( \cup_{i=1}^s \tilde{X}_i^* \right)$, where $M_0$ has no exceptional orbits and has $n$ torus boundary components.
+Therefore, there exists a weakly equivariant homeomorphism $\varphi: X_0 \rightarrow M_0\#\Susp(\bb{R}P^2)\#\ldots \#\Susp(\bb{R}P^2)$, where the connected sum has $s$ summands equal to $\Susp(\bb{R}P^2)$.
+We now observe that Lemma 6 and Theorems 2a and 2b in \cite{R} admit straightforward generalizations to the Alexandrov setting by using our Theorem \ref{TH:CROSS_SECTION}.
+Hence, as in the manifold case, $\varphi$ can be extended to a weakly equivariant homeomorphism between $X$ and $Y$.

 We now prove (1).
-The restriction to the manifold $M$ appearing on the previous decomposition of $X$ of any effective, isometric $S^1$-action is uniquely determined (up to weakly equivariant homeomorphisms) by Theorem 4 in \cite{R}.
-On the other hand, the restriction to $\#\Susp(\bb{R}P^2)\#\ldots \#\Susp(\bb{R}P^2)$ is a connected sum of standard actions.
+The restriction of the action to the manifold $M_0$ appearing on the previous decomposition of $X$ is uniquely determined, up to weakly equivariant homeomorphism, by Theorem 4 in \cite{R}.
+On the other hand, the restriction of the action to $\Susp(\bb{R}P^2)\#\ldots \#\Susp(\bb{R}P^2)$ is an equivariant connected sum of standard actions.
 Therefore, the action is determined by the number of pairs of topologically singular points on each boundary component of $X^*$. \end{proof}

-\begin{rem} We note that the information given by $s$ and the set of invariants $\left(b; (\varepsilon, g, f, t); \{ \alpha_i, \beta_i \}_{i=1}^{n} \right)$ excluding the $s$-tuple $(r_1,r_2, \ldots, r_s)$, is enough to topologically decompose a closed, connected Alexandrov $3$-space which admits an effective, isometric circle action.
-However, the information given by this set of invariants is not sufficient to detect some inequivalent actions, unless the number of topologically singular points is not greater than 2, as the following example shows. \end{rem}
+\begin{remark} Recall that $s$ is the number of boundary components of $X^*$ which intersect $SF^*$.
+The set of invariants $\left(b; (\varepsilon, g, f, t); \{ \alpha_i, \beta_i \}_{i=1}^{n}; s \right)$ provides enough information to obtain the topological decomposition of $X$.
+However, by excluding the $s$-tuple $(r_1,r_2, \ldots, r_s)$, the remaining invariants are incapable of detecting some inequivalent actions on $X$ if the number of topologically singular points is greater than $2$, as the following example shows. \end{remark}